 The fact of the matter, though, is that not every dog breed is ideal for every age range, so older adults should be mindful of the kind of dog they’re looking to bring home.

-“Dogs can be great companions for people of every age, but those with less active lifestyles or smaller living spaces should try to match their activity levels, space requirements and personalities with their pet's needs,” Dr. Elizabeth Devitt, DVM, general practice veterinarian and veterinary consultant for Fetch by The Dodo, says.
+“Dogs can be great companions for people of every age, but those with less active lifestyles or smaller living spaces should try to match their activity levels, space requirements and personalities with their pet's needs,” Dr. Elizabeth Devitt, DVM, general practice veterinarian and veterinary consultant for Fetch, says.

 The common assumption is that smaller dog breeds are better suited for older pet parents because they’re more manageable.
 But picking the right dog for your lifestyle isn't as black-and-white as it may seem.
 Other factors are just as, if not more, important to consider.